2014 Taipei Metro attack

-On 21 May 2014, a Taiwanese man carried out a stabbing spree directed at random civilians on a Taipei Metro train near Jiangzicui Station, resulting in four deaths and 24 injuries.
+On 21 May 2014, a Taiwanese man carried out a stabbing spree targeting random civilians on a Taipei Metro C321 train near Jiangzicui Station, resulting in four deaths and 24 injuries.
 It was the first fatal attack on the city's subway system since operations began in 1996.
-The suspected attacker, Cheng Chieh, then 21, was arrested after the attack.
-He was sentenced to 144 years in prison and four death sentences, and was executed on 10 May 2016.
+The attacker, 21-year-old Cheng Chieh, was arrested after the attack.
+He was sentenced to death, in addition to 144 years in prison, and was executed on 10 May 2016.

 Attack

 The attack started on 21 May 2014 at around 16:25 local time, inside a Bannan Line train heading west between Longshan Temple Station in Taipei and Jiangzicui Station in New Taipei.
 The distance between the two stations is the longest between any two stations in the Taipei metro system, lasting three to five minutes.
-During the attack, the assailant chased and hacked passengers with a 30 cm long fruit knife.
+During the attack, the assailant chased and hacked passengers with a 30cm long fruit knife.
 Before the train could stop at Jiangzicui Station, a group of passengers banded together to distance themselves using umbrellas while others tried to discourage the attacker by loudly taunting him.